 Professional adventurer were once unapproachable daredevils.
 Nowadays, they become more and more accessible in the digital age.
 In social media channels, they present their real life.
 Professional outdoor films start to show the human side of the adventure.
 This inspires customers and helps the industry.

 Not everyone is looking for the extreme action.
-With the outdoor people can be laughed and amazed, sweated and suffered.
-Stories are not scripted.
-There are no actors.
-Even the failure of plans is an unexpected asset to the short stories and the audience.
-The camera treats them like a friend, are informal, appear professional, but not overproduced like some outdoor advertising production.
-And that’s exactly what gives the viewer the feeling of experiencing the activities themselves.
+With the outdoor people can be laughed and amazed, sweated and suffered, or even get wet.
+There are no actors, therefore stories are not scripted.
+Even a failure of plans is an unexpected asset to the short stories and the audience.
+The camera treats them like a friend.
+Informal, appear professional, but not overproduced like some outdoor advertising production.
+That’s exactly what gives the viewer the feeling of experiencing the activities themselves.

 For manufacturers and retailers, these windows are a valuable gift in a wide variety of outdoor living designs.
 The individual types are actually normal people – no models or stars.
-And it’s not about her as a person.
-They stand for something, a vision, an attitude and embody it – without selling it.
-That’s exactly how they poke the viewer.
+And it’s not about someone as a person.
+They stand for something.
+Much as a vision, an attitude and embody it – without selling it.
+That’s exactly how they touch the viewer.
 Do not inspire anyone to climb a rock face unsecured.
 But to go out – in nature for hiking or else.

-The goal must be to work together to create an intense social touch point for the outdoor lifestyle that inspires.
+The goal must be to create an intense social touch point for the outdoor lifestyle that inspires.
 Not by the communicative competition for product innovations, but by past emotional messages.
-This is the only way to create the relevance it needs today to play a role in the leisure market.
+This is a way to create the relevance it needs today to play a role in the leisure market.
 So they shape an awareness of what it means to be outside.

 Who best give you advice about gear more than the expert adventurer himself?